Visit Antananarivo, Madagascar

 Antananarivo is the capital of Madagascar, located in Antananarivo Province, and is most commonly known by its colloquial short-hand form Tana.

-It is situated in the center of the island length-wise, and 90 miles away from the eastern coast.
+It is situated in the centre of the island length-wise, and 90 miles away from the eastern coast.
 The city occupies a commanding position, being built on a series of hills.
 In years gone by the king used to occupy his palace on the tallest hill and from there he would look down over the smaller hills where all his wives lived.
 The city grew from there and modern day Tana now sprawls across the hills.

 History of Antananarivo